2025–26 NC State Wolfpack men's basketball team

-The 2025–26 NC State Wolfpack men's basketball team represents North Carolina State University during the 2025–26 NCAA Division I men's basketball season.
-The Wolfpack are led by first-year head coach Will Wade and play their home games at Lenovo Center in Raleigh, North Carolina as members of the Atlantic Coast Conference (ACC).
-Wade begins his first season after Kevin Keatts was not retained after the previous season.
+The 2025–26 NC State Wolfpack men's basketball team represented North Carolina State University during the 2025–26 NCAA Division I men's basketball season.
+The Wolfpack were led by first-year head coach Will Wade and played their home games at Lenovo Center in Raleigh, North Carolina as members of the Atlantic Coast Conference (ACC).
+Wade began his first season after Kevin Keatts was not retained after the previous season.